An ultrastable and robust single-photon emitter in hexagonal boron nitride: Results and discussion

 \subsection{Dynamical defect-activating and -quenching processes}

 The investigation above shows the elementary features of the SPE at the atmosphere pressure.
 The particularities of the SPE include: (1) the dark surrounding fluorescence and high-purity single-photon emission, (2) the bleaching-free and blinking-free photostability, and (3) the high DOP.
-Under the low-pressure conditions, significantly photoluminescence changes appear at the SPE region.
-It reveals that the generation mechanism of the SPE is closely related to the bubble-induced activating and isolating effects for the defects in the hBN flake treated by the high-density ion irradiation (see Supplementary Materials).
+Under the low-pressure conditions, significant photoluminescence changes appear at the SPE region.
+It reveals that the generation mechanism of the SPE is closely related to the blister-induced activating and isolating effects for the defects in the hBN flake treated by the high-density ion irradiation (see Appendix E).

 The photoluminescence performances of the SPE at different pressures over time are shown in Fig. 3.
 Since the pressure change does not influence the fluorescence instantly, the SPE is hold under every pressure condition for more than ten hours to investigate the pressure-dependent fluorescence.
 The nontrivial performances of the low-pressure fluorescence appear as followings: